nix-community/developer-workshop/2024-11-report/README.md

 > Saturday 24rd and Sunday 25th of May 2025

-Next time we want to make it even easier for people to work together on things they're interested in, and welcoming many more new members to the community.
+Next time we want to make it even easier for people to work together on things they're interested in and to welcome many more new members to the community.
 We hope to meet all of you again!

 For up-to-date information, check the [Nix Zürich user group](https://zurich.nix.ug/) website.